 When your children or spouse want to talk, respect their need and listen to them with attention.
 Give them enough time to express themselves properly.

 - Be approachable to talk about difficult things.
 Talking about feelings like anger or frustration or delicate issues should be welcomed instead of shunning them.
 Talking about them doesn’t mean you are encouraging them but are helping solve the problem.
+Also be welcoming even for uncomfortable conversations.
+Through kindness and intimacy, people build trust that they can go to family with any issue.

 - Be ready for a spontaneous conversation with kids.
 They often talk about their feelings before going to bed or in the shower.
 Listen to them.